surajmitsel/surajmitsel/Cpp/read/Constructor.md

 ```
 - Compiler creates default constructor implicitly  if its not defined by user.

-## Parameterized constrctor ##
+## Parameterized constructor ##
 - It is possible to pass the parameter to a constructor.
 It can be called explicitly or implicitly.
 ``` cpp
     Example e = Example(0,50); // Explicitly
     Example e(0,50);  // implicitly
 ```
 - Class can have more than one parameterized constructor this is also called `constructor overloading`.
-- Parameter of a constructor can be of anytype except that of the class to which it belongs to.
+- Parameter of a constructor can be of any type except that of the class to which it belongs to.
 - constructor can be defined as an inline function.
 - Whenever we define one or more non-default constructor i.e parameterized constructor so in that case we also need to define default constructor.
 - Constructor can be private generally for the `singleton` design patterns.